 “It's possible…and extremely painful…please put me out of-“ Mercae shuddered and wheezed harder than before “-out of my misery…”

 Basil walked towards the voice until one of his clawed feet brushed something on the ground.
 It was moving very slowly and Basil recognized that the movement was Mercae.
 He leaned in close and nudged along the wizard’s body with his face to find Mercae’s neck.
 When he found it he immediately closed his jaws around it and squeezed.
 It felt like biting into rock, but he felt blood flow out as his teeth punctured the surface.
-Mercae let out a death rattle then ceased moving.
-Basil licked the blood from around his mouth and stepped back a couple metres.
+Mercae let out a death rattle and then ceased moving.
+Basil licked the blood from around his mouth and stepped back a couple of meters.
 He couldn’t see them, but he knew the black vines had emerged from the ground to do their business.
-He couldn’t smell or hear them either, but he knew they were there.
-The air around him changed.
+He couldn’t smell or hear them either but he knew they were there; the air around him had changed.
 He never noticed it before, whenever he saw them in the past, but with his eyes gone he must be using some other sense.
-It was likely that it was The Control heightening his magical senses.
+It was likely that it was The Control heightening his magical perception.

-After a few moments Basil felt the warmth of eyerise.
-The eye in the sky had risen and was undoubtedly casting a light orange-pink light over the area.
+After a few moments, Basil felt the warmth of eyerise.
+The eye in the sky had risen and was undoubtedly casting its rays over the area.
 Bracing himself for what would come next didn’t stop him from flinching when it struck.
 A beam of light shot out from the eye in the sky and hit Basil.
-It stunned him so that he couldn’t move, but he could feel his strength returning and his body healing from all the wounds he had sustained during the night.
+It stunned him so that he couldn’t move but he could feel his strength returning and his body healing from all the wounds he had sustained during the night.
 He opened his eyes and realized his sight had returned.
 He looked up towards the sky-drifting eye and noticed he was still in a column of pale white light.
 Then, as quickly as it appeared, it retreated back into the pupil of the celestial eye.
 It locked gazes with Basil as he looked up at it, but after a few seconds filled with a contemplative stare, it turned its attention elsewhere.

-Basil stretched his limbs and quickly focused his eyes on a few different rocks nearby and everything seemed to check out all right.
-He then let out a sigh and started the long walk back to his place where he would spend another day attempting to complete his task.
+Basil stretched his limbs and quickly focused his eyes on a few different rocks nearby; everything seemed to check out all right.
+He then let out a sigh and started the long walk back to his place, where he would spend another day attempting to complete his task.
 It would inevitably end the same way it did every day, The Control being under his will or not, he would fail his task and proceed back here for another battle over the right to use and hold onto The Control.
 The cycle would continue no matter what happened.
-As Basil continued to walk towards his place of residence he began to ponder what would happen if he simply did not return to work on the task set to him.
+As Basil continued to walk towards his home, he began to ponder what would happen if he simply did not return to work on the task set to him.
 What would happen?
 Or, what wouldn’t happen?
-He stopped and looked up at the eye in the sky again and continued to contemplate.
+He stopped and looked up at the eye in the sky again, continuing his contemplation.